Abolfazl2687/site-scan/README.md

 # site-scan
-while you enter the URL program will give you ; links &amp; images &amp; headings
+while you enter the URL program will give you ; links &amp; images &amp; headings of site